altimmons/LangNotes/C.md

 - `RFLAGS` - Extra flags to give to the Fortran compiler for Ratfor programs.
 - `LINTFLAGS` - Extra flags to give to lint.

+## Important Vars

+LDLIBS            = $(LIB)  Library flags or names given to compilers when they are supposed to invoke the linker,  e.g. 'get-arg' '-lget_thread'

+LDFLAGS          = -L$(LIB_D)  Most significanly accepts the -L flag a linker Library Directory.

+CPP (C Preprocessor) - CC/GCC/G++/C++ -> Linker (AR)

+In addition to the options listed here,  there are a number of options to control searchpaths for include files documented inSection 3.15 [Directory Options], page 188.
+Optionsto control preprocessor diagnostics are listed inSection 3.8 [Warning Options], page 59.

+-Dname  Predefinenameas a macro, with definition  1 (e.g. true I tink)

+`-pthread`  Define  additional  macros  required  for  using  the  POSIX  threads  library.
+Youshould  use  this  option  consistently  for  both  compilation  and  linking.
+Thisoption is supported on GNU/Linux targets, most other Unix derivatives, andalso on x86 Cygwin and MinGW targets

+-HPrint the name of each header file used, in addition to other normal activities.Each name is indented to show how deep in the '#include' stack it is.
+Precom-piled header files are also printed, even if they are found to be invalid; an invalidprecompiled header file is printed with '...x' and a valid one with '...!' .

+- Linker Settings

+-fuse-ld=bfdUse thebfdlinker instead of the default linker.

+-fuse-ld=goldUse thegoldlinker instead of the default linker

+!!!
+Note : The only difference between using an '-l' option and specifying a filename  is  that  '-l'  surroundslibrarywith  'lib'  and  '.a'  and  searches  severaldirectories.

+Directories  specified  with  '-iquote'  apply  only  to  the  quote  form  of  thedirective,#include "file".Directories  specified  with  '-I',   '-isystem',or   '-idirafter'   apply   to   lookup   for   both   the#include "file"and#include <file>directives.You can specify any number or combination of these options on the commandline  to  search  for  header  files  in  several  directories.
+The  lookup  order  is  asfollows:1.
+For the quote form of the include directive, the directory of the current fileis searched first.2.
+For  the  quote  form  of  the  include  directive,  the  directories  specified  by'-iquote' options are searched in left-to-right order, as they appear on thecommand line.3.
+Directories specified with '-I' options are scanned in left-to-right order.4.
+Directories  specified  with  '-isystem'  options  are  scanned  in  left-to-rightorder.5.
+Standard system directories are scanned.6.
+Directories specified with '-idirafter' options are scanned in left-to-rightorder.
+Chapter 3:  GCC Command Options189You can use '-I' to override a system header file, substituting your own ver-sion, since these directories are searched before the standard system header filedirectories.
+However,  you  should  not  use  this  option  to  add  directories  thatcontain vendor-supplied system header files; use '-isystem' for that.The '-isystem' and '-idirafter' options also mark the directory as a systemdirectory,  so  that  it  gets  the  same  special  treatment  that  is  applied  to  thestandard system directories.If a standard system include directory, or a directory specified with '-isystem',is  also  specified  with  '-I',  the  '-I'  option  is  ignored.
+The  directory  is  stillsearched but as a system directory at its normal position in the system includechain.
+This is to ensure that GCC's procedure to fix buggy system headers andthe  ordering  for  the#include_nextdirective  are  not  inadvertently  changed.If  you  really  need  to  change  the  search  order  for  system  directories,  use  the'-nostdinc' and/or '-isystem' options.-I-Split the include path.
+This option has been deprecated.
+Please use '-iquote'instead for '-I' directories before the '-I-' and remove th

+Any  directories  specified  with  '-I'  options  before  '-I-'  are  searched  onlyfor  headers  requested  with#include "file";   they  are  not  searched  for#include <file>.
+If additional directories are specified with '-I' options afterthe '-I-', those directories are searched for all '#include' directives

+The available standards.
+Please see notes.
+I deleted the details- this is just to give a sense, but many say deprecated, or dont use etc/.
+**'c99'**
+'c9x'
+'iso9899:1999'
+'iso9899:199x'
+'c9x'
+'iso9899:199x'
+**'c11'**
+'c1x'
+'iso9899:2011'
+'c1x'
+'gnu90'
+'gnu89'
+'gnu99'
+'gnu9x'
+'gnu9x'
+'gnu11'
+'gnu1x'
+'gnu1x'
+**'c++98'**
+**'c++03'**
+'-ansi'
+'gnu++98'
+'gnu++03'
+**'-std=c++98'**
+**'c++11'**
+'c++0x'
+'c++0x'
+'gnu++11'
+'gnu++0x'
+**'-std=c++11'**
+'gnu++0x'
+**'c++14'**
+'c++1y'
+'c++1y'
+'gnu++14'
+'gnu++1y'
+**'-std=c++14'**
+'gnu++1y'
+'c++1z'The  next  revision  of  the  ISO  C++standard,  tentatively  plannedfor 2017.
+Support is highly experimental, and will almost certainlychange in incompatible ways in future releases.

 #### Synttax

         targets : prerequisites